jonahbeckford/dk/docs/SPECIFICATION.md

 if continue_ == "start" then
   -- ...
 elseif continue_ == "have-sorted-file" then
-  printf("The sorted file is at: %s\n", request.sorted_file)
+  printf("The sorted file is at: %s\n", request.user.sorted_file)
   return {
     -- an empty submit table means the rule is done.
-    -- alternative: continue using "andthen" to do more callbacks. submit = { }
+    -- alternative: continue using "continue_" to do more callbacks. submit = { }
   }
 end